-''' 06.32; 08.1114 09.11; 09.121; 09.1223; 09.123; 09.124; 09.125, 09.211 09.126 (re requirements/exceptions for students from military families) 09.14; 09.211 ''' LEGAL: THIS REVISION REFLECTS PROVISIONS OF KRS 158.030(2) WHICH ARE EFFECTIVE AS OF THE 2017-2018 SCHOOL YEAR.
+06.32; 08.1114 09.11; 09.121; 09.1223; 09.123; 09.124; 09.125; 09.211 09.126 (re requirements/exceptions for students from military families) 09.14; 09.211 LEGAL: THIS REVISION REFLECTS PROVISIONS OF KRS 158.030(2) WHICH ARE EFFECTIVE AS OF THE 2017-2018 SCHOOL YEAR.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.121 Entrance Age PRESCHOOL In accordance with appropriate state and federal legal requirements, any child who has been identified as disabled, and who is three (3) or four (4) years of age, by August 1 of the current year, shall be eligible for a free and appropriate preschool education and related services.
 Children at risk of educational failure who are four (4) by August 1 may enter preschool.
-All other four (4) year old children shall be served to the extent placements are available.
+All other four (4)-year-old children shall be served to the extent placements are available.
 1 PRIMARY SCHOOL A child who becomes five (5) by October 1 may enter primary school and may advance through the primary program without regard to age in accordance with KRS 158.030.
-A child who becomes six (6) by October 1 shall attend public school unless s/he qualifies for an exemption as provided by law.3 Beginning with the 2017 2018 school year, the following provisions shall apply: A child who becomes is five (5) or who may become five (5) years of age by August 1 may enter primary school and may advance through the primary program without regard to age in accordance with KRS 158.031.
-A child who becomes six (6) by August 1 shall attend public school unless s/he qualifies for an exemption as provided by law.
-A child who is six (6) years of age, or who may become six (6) years of age by August 1, shall attend public school or qualify for an exemption as provided by KRS 159.030.2 The District shall establish guidelines to determine a student's level of academic and social skills when that student is being considered for advancement through the primary program.
+A child who becomes six (6) by October 1 shall attend public school unless s/he qualifies for an exemption as provided by law.3 The District shall establish guidelines to determine a student's level of academic and social skills when that student is being considered for advancement through the primary program.
 A student who is at least five (5) years of age, but less than six (6) years of age on or before October 1, may be enrolled in the second level of the primary program in keeping with the process set out in Kentucky Administrative Regulation.
-Sa & 4 PETITION PROCESS Parents/guardians may petition the Board to allow their child to enter school earlier than permitted under statutory age requirements.
+A description of the primary program in keeping with the process set out in Kentucky Administrative Regulation.
+PETITION PROCESS Parents /guardians may petition the Board to allow their child to enter school earlier than permitted under statutory age requirements.
 On receipt of a petition, the District shall conduct an evaluation process to help determine a student's readiness to engage in and benefit from early entry to school.
 The process shall be established in accordance with the following: - 1.
-The District shall establish guidelines to determine a student's readiness for entry, including the date by which petitions must be submitted to the Central Office. - Developmentally appropriate measures, which may include state-approved screening instruments, shall be used to determine a student's level of developmental, academic and social readiness. - 3.
-Based on staff recommendations, the Superintendent shall recommend to the Board whether to grant the request. - 4.
+The District shall establish guidelines to determine a student's readiness for entry, including the date by which petitions must be submitted to the School Office. - Developmentally appropriate measures, which may include state-approved screening instruments, shall be used to determine a student's level of developmental, academic and social readiness. - Based on staff recommendations, the Superintendent shall recommend to the Board whether to grant the request. - 4.
 Considerations may include availability of space and funding.
-Any tuition amounts charged to students permitted early entry under this Policy shall be the same as that charged to other tuition paying students who meet statutory age requirements. $\frac{2}{3}$ Formatted: Superscript Formatted: Superscript STUDENTS 09.121 (CONTINUED) Entrance Age PROOF OF AGE Upon enrollment for the first time in any elementary or secondary school, a student or student's parent shall provide: - A certified copy of the student's birth certificate, or - Other reliable proof of the student's identity and age with an affidavit explaining the inability to produce a copy of the birth certificate.
+Any tuition amounts charged to students permitted early entry under this Policy shall be the same as that charged to other tuition paying students who meet statutory age requirements.2 Formatted: Superscript Formatted: Superscript Entrance Age PROOF OF AGE Upon enrollment for the first time in any elementary or secondary school, a student or student's parent shall provide: - A certified copy of the student's birth certificate, or - Other reliable proof of the student's identity and age with an affidavit explaining the inability to produce a copy of the birth certificate.
 45 REFERENCES: